-You can help orphaned and abandoned children in Romania by sponsoring a child online with us:
+You can help vulnerable children in Romania by sponsoring a child online with us:

 Progress has been slow and punctuated by regression since the fall of Communism in 1990.
 Many do not see improvement at all.
 A burgeoning economy was hit hard by the 2009 crisis, and recovery has been gradual.
 Healthcare is underfunded and under-resourced and staff shortages are exacerbated by people seeking a better life abroad.
 Meanwhile, HIV/AIDS blights many children of the 1980s, when orphans were routinely injected with contaminated blood as a food substitute.

 Children face exploitation and violence

 Romania is home to nearly 4 million children.
 Despite being one of the EU's newest members, the UN estimates that as many as 32,000 children under 14 may be involved in some form of child labour.
 Economic and political instability has had a deep impact on young people, with poverty and unemployment affecting many families.
 Some experience abuse and domestic violence, and many ultimately enter care.